bootstrap-vue/bootstrap-vue/src/components/form-spinbutton/README.md

 ## Number wrapping

 By default, when the value is increased to the `max` value, it pressing the increment button will have no effect.
-Similarily when the value is as the `min` value, pressing the decrement button will ahve no effect.
+Similarly when the value is as the `min` value, pressing the decrement button will have no effect.

-To allow the spin button to wrap from max to min when incrementing (or min to max when decremening), set the `wrap` prop to `true`.
+To allow the spin button to wrap from max to min when incrementing (or min to max when decrementing), set the `wrap` prop to `true`.

 ```html
 <template>